emirsakal/Internify/README.md

 Link: [internify.pythonanywhere.com](https://internify.pythonanywhere.com/)

 # Account Info
-You can try the website with using E-mail and password below.
+You can try the website with using E-mail and Password below.
 (For student login from student side and for others login from staff side.)

 E-mail : student@hotmail.com
 Password : 1234

 E-mail : teacher@hotmail.com
 Password : 1234

 E-mail : careercenter@hotmail.com